jroderiko/vlab/nordroll/README.md

 # NordRoll - NordVPN CLI Randomizer

-This is a simple tool for connecting to a random location using the NordVPN command line tool.
+This is a simple tool for connecting to a random location using the NordVPN command line utility.
 The tool consists of 2 location lists and a script.
 The script is called using an alias and allows you to choose either a "local" or "global" scope when connecting.